Skip To Main Content

 Reverse Mortgage

 A reverse mortgage can provide supplemental income in retirement.
-Instead of making monthly payments to a lender like a traditional mortgage, the lender pays you, using the equity you’ve built in your home.
+Instead of making monthly payments to a lender like a traditional mortgage, the lender pays you, using the equity youโ€™ve built in your home.
 You are free to use these funds for living expenses, medical bills, home improvements or anything else.

 6. Retirement Savings and Investments

 Leverage a portion of your 401K or IRA to purchase a walk-in tub.
 You can begin accessing funds from your 401K at the age of 59.5 years old without penalty.
 If you leave or lose your job earlier, you can access it as early as age 55 without penalty.
-It’s crucial to weigh your finances and discuss these options with a trusted financial advisor.
+Itโ€™s crucial to weigh your finances and discuss these options with a trusted financial advisor.

 7. Discounts and Rebates

-Safe Step provides a Helping Hands Rebate of $750 off per person for your walk-in tub or shower.
+During your sales consultation, ask your walk-in tub provider if they offer any discounts to offset the cost of your investment.
+Safe Step’s Blue Rewards Program offers $750 off per person for your walk-in tub or shower.
 If you suffer from arthritis, nerve problems, diabetes, sciatica or a variety of other health issues, you may qualify for up to a $750 rebate or $1,500 per household.
 We also offer senior discounts, veteran discounts and more.

 Design consultation